Tanka Tanka & Zepita Excursion

 After picking you up at your hotel in Puno at 8 am, we'll head southwest and travel 170 kilometers by bus.

-Near the border of Peru and Bolivia, we'll stop at the archaeological complex of Tanka Tanka.
-Here we'll learn about the Lupaka culture, which settled in the southern highlands of Puno around 1100 AD.
-The Lupaka were among the peoples that emerged after the split of the Tiwanaku empire, like the Qolla, Pacajes and Omasuyos.
+Nearly at the border of Peru and Bolivia, we'll stop at the archaeological complex of Tanka Tanka.
+Here we'll learn about the history of the Lupaka culture, which settled in the southern highlands of Puno around 1100 AD.
+The Lupaka were one of the peoples that emerged after the split of the Tiwanaku empire, like the Qolla, Pacajes and Omasuyos.

-As we approach Tanka Tanka, you'll notice its curious shape.
+As we approach Tanka Tanka, you'll notice that the site evokes a curious shape.
 The name Tanka Tanka derives from a Quechua word for an insect.
-There, we will find huge blocks of carved stone, which form a fortress consisting of walls and chulpas, or funerary towers.
+There, we'll also find huge blocks of carved stone, which make up a fortress formed by walls and chulpas, or funerary towers.

-We'll admire the chulpas and explore other structures among the remains, including a temple dedicated to the idol Tanka and ancient hydraulic engineering systems.
-We may also see cave paintings!
+We'll admire the chulpas and look for other constructions, such as a temple dedicated to the idol Tanka and ancient hydraulic engineering systems.
+We'll even have the opportunity to see cave paintings!

-After the site visit, we'll stop for a typical lunch consisting of vegetable soup, a first course of meat, fish, or legumes, and herbal tea.
+After the visit to the site, we'll stop for a typical lunch consisting of vegetable soup, a first course of meat, fish or legumes, and herbal tea.

-Next, we'll go to the district of Zepita, where we'll visit emblematic sites like the colonial temple of San Pedro and San Pablo, a church with an amazing façade adorned with high reliefs.
+Then, we'll go to the district of Zepita, where we'll visit the colonial temple of San Pedro and San Pablo, a church with a façade adorned with high reliefs.

 Finally, we will return to Puno and take you back to your hotel, arriving between 3 and 4 pm.